Laos: French Laos (1893–1953)

-In the late 19th century, Luang Prabang was ransacked by the Chinese Black Flag Army.
+In the 19th century, Luang Prabang was ransacked by the Chinese Black Flag Army.
 France rescued King Oun Kham and added Luang Phrabang to the protectorate of French Indochina.
-Shortly after, the Kingdom of Champasak and the territory of Vientiane were added to the protectorate.
-King Sisavang Vong of Luang Phrabang became ruler of a unified Laos, and Vientiane once again became the capital.
-Laos never held any importance for France other than as a buffer state between Thailand and the more economically important Annam and Tonkin.
+The Kingdom of Champasak and the territory of Vientiane were added to the protectorate.
+King Sisavangvong of Luang Phrabang became ruler of a unified Laos, and Vientiane once again became the capital.

-Laos produced tin, rubber, and coffee, but never accounted for more than one percent of French Indochina's exports.
+Laos produced tin, rubber, and coffee; the country never accounted for more than 1% of French Indochina's exports.
 By 1940, around 600 French citizens lived in Laos.
-Under French rule, the Vietnamese were encouraged to migrate to Laos, which was seen by the French colonists as a rational solution to a labour shortage within the confines of an Indochina-wide colonial space.
-By 1943, the Vietnamese population stood at nearly 40,000, forming the majority in the largest cities of Laos and enjoying the right to elect its own leaders.
-As a result, 53% of the population of Vientiane, 85% of Thakhek, and 62% of Pakse were Vietnamese, with only the exception of Luang Prabang where the population was predominantly Lao.
-As late as 1945, the French drew up an ambitious plan to move massive Vietnamese population to three key areas, i.e., the Vientiane Plain, Savannakhet region, and the Bolaven Plateau, which was only derailed by the Japanese invasion of Indochina.
+Under French rule, the Vietnamese were encouraged to migrate to Laos; this was seen by the French colonists as a rational solution to a labour shortage within the confines of an Indochina-wide colonial space.
+By 1943, the Vietnamese population stood at nearly 40,000, forming the majority in some cities of Laos and having the right to elect its own leaders.
+As a result, 53% of the population of Vientiane, 85% of Thakhek, and 62% of Pakse were Vietnamese; the exception was Luang Prabang, where the population was predominantly Lao.
+As late as 1945, the French drew up a plan to move a number of Vietnamese to three areas (i.e., the Vientiane Plain, Savannakhet region, and the Bolaven Plateau), which was derailed by the Japanese invasion of Indochina.
 Otherwise, according to Martin Stuart-Fox, the Lao might well have lost control over their own country.

 During World War II in Laos, Vichy France, Thailand, Imperial Japan and Free France occupied Laos.
-On 9 March 1945, a nationalist group declared Laos once more independent, with Luang Prabang as its capital, but on 7 April 1945 two battalions of Japanese troops occupied the city.
-The Japanese attempted to force Sisavang Vong (the King of Luang Phrabang) to declare Laotian independence, but on 8 April he instead simply declared an end to Laos's status as a French protectorate.
+On 9 March 1945, a nationalist group declared Laos once more independent, with Luang Prabang as its capital; on 7 April 1945, two battalions of Japanese troops occupied the city.
+The Japanese attempted to force Sisavang Vong (the king of Luang Phrabang) to declare Laotian independence, and on 8 April he instead declared an end to Laos's status as a French protectorate.
 The king then secretly sent Prince Kindavong to represent Laos to the Allied forces and Prince Sisavang as representative to the Japanese.
-When Japan surrendered, some Lao nationalists (including Prince Phetsarath) declared Laotian independence, but by early-1946, French troops had reoccupied the country and conferred limited autonomy on Laos.
+When Japan surrendered, some Lao nationalists (including Prince Phetsarath) declared Laotian independence, and by 1946, French troops had reoccupied the country and conferred autonomy on Laos.

 During the First Indochina War, the Indochinese Communist Party formed the Pathet Lao independence organisation.
 The Pathet Lao began a war against the French colonial forces with the aid of the Vietnamese independence organisation, the Viet Minh.
 In 1950, the French were forced to give Laos semi-autonomy as an "associated state" within the French Union.
 France remained in de facto control until 22 October 1953, when Laos gained full independence as a constitutional monarchy.